mattacevedo/UM-Document-Chat/README.md

 One solution - and the one used here - is based on vector embedding.
 Using an OpenAI model called Ada, we can get the vector embedding for a given passage of text; essentially this is a numerical representation of the *semantic meaning* of that text.
 These numerical representations are stored in a vector index - basically a database for numbers that also keeps the original text as metadata.

-When the user asks the chatbot a question, we also get the vector embedding for the question.
+When the user asks the chatbot a question, we also get the vector embedding for the question itself.
 Then, we ask the vector index to compare the embedding values of the user's question to everything in the database and send us the original text of the closest matches.
+In other words, we find one or more (in this app's case, it's set to five) passages of text that have the closest semantic match to the user's question.

-We include that original text with the user's prompt to OpenAI GPT-4 to get the chatbot's answer.
+We include that original text as context along with the user's prompt to OpenAI GPT-4 to get the chatbot's answer.

+When you use the uploader page to upload and process a Word doc or PDF, the app extracts the raw texts, segments it into 750-word chunks (which includes 100-word overlaps with the chunk before and after it), and uses those chunks for the text passages in the process outlined above.
+The original document file isn't stored anywhere.

+The front end is a HTML/CSS/JS page that streams the response from GPT to the browser.

 # Setting Up Environment Variables
 The following need to be added as environment variables.
 For an Azure web app, you can do this from the Azure Portal in Configuration settings under "Application settings."